matheustecchio/Go-Bank/README.md

-# Project Name
+# Learn Go

-Go Bank is a simple command-line banking application written in Go.
-This project demonstrates basic file I/O operations, user interaction through a menu-driven interface, and fundamental financial transactions such as checking balance, depositing, and withdrawing money.
+This project serves as a practical example of basic Go programming concepts, making it an excellent starting point for beginners.

 > Note: This is an educational project, with studies purposes and not more than that.

-This project serves as a practical example of basic Go programming concepts, including file operations, error handling, and user input processing, making it an excellent starting point for beginners.

 ## 💻 Requirements